|

 - Both new and experienced RV'ers and those contemplating renting a recreational vehicle for a long business-and-pleasure trip

-- North Americans touring North America and the rest of the world while working as well as folks
+or the rest of the world while working, as well as folks

 from abroad heading for the U.S. and Canada